KNowledgeOnWebScale/supply-chain-data-model/README.md

 We created the data model as follows:

-1. We inspected the requirements, previously gathered from the partners, and visualized the possible classes and properties in a diagram that can be found in [diagram.pdf](diagram.pdf).
+1. We inspected the requirements, previously gathered from the partners, and visualized the possible classes and properties in a diagram that can be found in [diagram.svg](diagram.svg).
 2. We looked at existing vocabularies, especially within the supply chain management, that have the classes and properties that we acquired via the requirements.
    Grubnic and Fan[^1] highlighted the gaps in existing vocabularies targeting supply chain management,